-- Boundary Lines: The outer perimeter lines around the field.
-They include the sidelines and back of the end zone lines. - Line of Scrimmage (LOS): An imaginary line running through the point of the football and across the width of the field. - Line-To-Gain: The line the offense must pass to get a first down or score. - Rush Line: An imaginary line running across the width of the field 10 yards (into the defensive side) from the line of scrimmage. - Offense: The squad with possession of the ball. - Defense: The squad opposing the offense to prevent them from advancing the ball. - Passer: The offensive player that throws the ball and may or may not be the quarterback. - Rusher: The defensive player assigned to rush the quarterback to prevent him/her from passing the ball by pulling his/her flags or by blocking the pass. - Downs (1-2-3): The offensive squad has three attempts or "downs" to advance the ball.
-They must cross the line to gain to get another set of downs or to score. - Live Ball: Refers to the period that the play is in action.
-Generally used regarding penalties, live ball penalties are considered part of the play and must be enforced before the down is considered complete. - Dead Ball: Refers to the period immediately before or after a play. - Whistle: Sound made by an official using a whistle that signifies the end of the play or a stop in the action for a timeout, half time, or the end of the game. - Inadvertent Whistle: Official's whistle that is performed in error. - Charging: The movement of the ball carrier directly at a defensive player who has established position on the field.
-This includes lowering the head, contacting the defender with a shoulder, forearm, or the chest. - Flag Guarding: An act by the ball carrier to prevent a defender from pulling the ball carrier's flags by stiff arm, lowering elbow or head, or by blocking access to the runner's flags with a hand or arm. - Shovel Pass: A legal pass attempted beyond the line of scrimmage by throwing the ball underhand or pushing it towards a receiver in a shot-put type of manner; however, a shovel pass is not allowed in the "No-Run Zone" - Lateral: A backwards or sideways toss of the ball by the ball carrier. - Unsportsmanlike Conduct: A rude, confrontational, or offensive behavior or language.
+- a) Boundary Lines outer perimeter lines around the field.
+They include sidelines, and back of the end zone lines. - b) Line Of Scrimmage (LOS) an imaginary line running through the point of the football and across the width of the field. - c) Line-To-Gain the line the offense must pass to get a first down or score. - d) Rush Line imaginary line running across width of field 7 yards (into the defensive side) from the LOS. - e) Offense the squad with possession of the ball. - f) Defense the squad opposing the offense to prevent them from advancing the ball. - g) Passer the offensive player that throws the ball and may or may not be the quarterback. - h) Rusher the defensive player assigned to rush the quarterback to prevent him/her from passing the ball by pulling his/her flags or by blocking the pass. - i) Downs (1-2-3) the offensive squad has three attempts or "downs" to advance the ball.
+They must cross the line to gain to get another set of downs or to score. - j) Live Ball refers to the period of time that the play is in action.
+Generally used in regard to penalties, live ball penalties are considered part of the play and must be enforced before the down is considered complete. - k) Dead Ball refers to the period of time immediately before or after a play. - Whistle sound made by an official using a whistle that signifies the end of the play or a stop in the action for a timeout, half time, or the end of the game. - m) Inadvertent Whistle official's whistle that is performed in error. - n) Charging the movement of the ball carrier directly at a defensive player who has established position on the field.
+This includes lowering the head, making contact with the defender with a shoulder, forearm, or the chest. - o) Flag Guarding an act by the ball carrier to prevent a defender from pulling the ball carrier's flags by stiff arm, lowering elbow or head, or by blocking access to the runner's flags with a hand or arm. - p) Shovel Pass a legal pass attempted beyond the line of scrimmage by throwing the ball underhand or pushing it towards a receiver in a shot put type manner. - q) Lateral a backwards or sideways toss of the ball by the ball carrier. - r) Unsportsmanlike Conduct a rude, confrontational, or offensive behavior or language.